tmolteno/tart_modules/tart_tools/README.md

 ## NEWS
+* 1.4.2 Make download_file download to a temporary file before copying to actual file.
 * 1.4.0 Add an archive_handler
 * 1.3.0 Huge refactor to get tests going again.
 * 1.2.2 Add a backoff factor.
 So that failed requests are delayed